jackson820/TeamTechTigers/README.md

 ### Goals
-Expand the Introduction to Computers module to include an introduction to High Performance Computing Introduce students to cloud services including github and AWS Expand student's understanding of the need for HPC professionals
+<li> Expand the Introduction to Computers module to include an introduction to High Performance Computing </li>
+Introduce students to cloud services including github and AWS Expand student's understanding of the need for HPC professionals